Tonwalter888/YTFlags/README.md

 # YTFlags

 Currently these hooks are based on YouTube version 19.49.5.
 I'll add the latest version soon.
+This project is similar to [YTABGoodies](https://github.com/PoomSmart/YTABGoodies) from PoomSmart.

 ## Building
 - Clone [Theos](https://github.com/theos/theos).